 Tips to Making this Authentic Mexican Guacamole Recipe

-Over the years I’ve tweaked this delicious, fresh mashed avocado dip a little.
+I have to confess that over the years, from time to time, I would tweak this delicious mashed avocado dip a little.
 For instance, for a while I added a little sour cream.
 Then finely chopped red capsicum.
 I also tried sweet corn kernels.
-But I’ve always returned to my favourite – this simple, authentic Mexican guacamole recipe made with just a handful of ingredients to allow the fresh creamy flavours of the avocados shine through.
+But I’ve always returned to this simple, authentic Mexican guacamole recipe made with just a handful of ingredients to allow the fresh creamy flavours of the avocados shine through.

 Where my recipe differs to an even more authentic recipe by Mexican cuisine authority, Diana Kennedy, author of The Art of Mexican Cooking, is that I use red onions instead of white onions, as I prefer their sweetness and colour.

-How you combine the ingredients – whether you mash them together with a fork or use a Mexican mortar and pestle called a molcajete – is a subject much-debated among Mexican chefs, cooks, and foodies.
-One chef we met in Mexico told us it was essential to use a molcajete while a cooking instructor we did a Mexican cooking class with was adamant that it was not.
+How you combine the ingredients – whether you mash them together with a fork or use a Mexican mortar and pestle called a molcajete – is a subject much-debated among Mexican chefs, cooks and foodies.
+One chef we interviewed in Mexico City, Martha Ortiz of Dulce Patria, told us that it was essential to make guacamole with a molcajete, while a cooking instructor we did a Mexican cooking class with in San Miguel de Allende was adamant that it was not necessary.
 She insisted that the molcajete should only be used for dry not wet ingredients.

-As most people probably won’t have a molcajete sitting on their kitchen shelf, the instructions that follow call for a fork.
+As most our readers outside Mexico probably won’t have a molcajete sitting on their kitchen shelf, the instructions that follow call for a fork.
 However, you could also try an Asian-style granite mortar and pestle.

 Whatever you use, make sure you don’t mash the avocado too much and definitely don’t put it in a blender.
 While the guacamole should be creamy, it should be chunky not smooth, and should retain some lumpy bits of avocado.